GridTools/gt4py/docs/user/next/slides/presentation_slides.md

 GT4Py is a Python library for expressing computational motifs as found in weather and climate applications.

-These computations are expressed in a domain specific language (GTScript) which is translated to high-performance implementations for CPUs and GPUs.
+These computations are expressed in a domain specific language which is translated to high-performance implementations for CPUs and GPUs.

+It allows to express physical computations without the need for extensive parameters handling and manual code optimization.

-The DSL expresses computations on a 3-dimensional Cartesian grid.
+The DSL expresses computations on a 3-dimensional grid.
 The horizontal axes are always computed in parallel, while the vertical can be iterated in sequential, forward or backward, order.

 In addition, GT4Py provides functions to allocate arrays with memory layout suited for a particular backend.

 The following backends are supported:

-- `numpy`: Pure-Python backend
+- `embedded`: Pure-Python backend
-- `gt:cpu_ifirst`: GridTools C++ CPU backend using `I`-first data ordering
-- `gt:cpu_kfirst`: GridTools C++ CPU backend using `K`-first data ordering
-- `gt:gpu`: GridTools backend for CUDA
+- `gtfn`:
+- `roundtrip`: generated Python code
 - `cuda`: CUDA backend minimally using utilities from GridTools
-- `dace:cpu`: Dace code-generated CPU backend
-- `dace:gpu`: Dace code-generated GPU backend
+- `dace`: Dace code-generated for GPU and CPU backend

+This workshop will use the `embedded` backend.

+## Current efforts

+GT4Py is being used to port the ICON model from FORTRAN.
+Currently the **dycore**, **diffusion**, and **microphysics** are complete.

+The ultimate goal is to have a more flexible and modularized model that can be run on CSCS Alps infrastructure as well as other hardware.

+Other models ported using GT4Py are FVM (global and local area configuration) and FV3.

 +++